ovh/docs/pages/bare_metal_cloud/dedicated_servers/hardware-upgrade-HG-Scale/guide.en-gb.md

 ![storage option](images/selectstorage.png){.thumbnail}

-Once the order is paid, a confirmation email will be sent to your account with link to schedule the intervention.
+Once the order is paid, a confirmation email will be sent to your account with a link to schedule the intervention for the hardware upgrade.

 When you click on the link provided in the email, you will be redirected to the dedicated server's dashboard.
 This time, click on `Schedule your intervention`{.action}.